devVelocity/profilerepo/README.md

 I am a 18 year old Developer with a primarily Front-End focus, however I like always like trying new things!

-I am currently at Edge Hill University studying BSc Comptuing, with aims to become a Software or Frontend Developer in the future.
+I am currently at Edge Hill University studying BSc Comptuing, with aims to become a Software or Frontend/Web Developer in the future.